 Day 1: Depart the USA.

 Day 2: Arrive into Rome by mid-morning.
 After lunch on our own and some time to rest, visit the National Etruscan Museum.
 Housed in the Renaissance-era Villa Giulia, this museum contains the greatest Etruscan collection in all of Italy including the famous Sarcophagus of the Spouses, an almost life-sized terracotta funerary coffer from the late 6th century BC.
 Conclude the day with a stop by the Mausoleum of Augustus, built in 28BC.
 Inspired by Etruscan tomb design, it shows the influence of the Etruscans over time.
 Our welcome dinner will be at an elegant local restaurant.
-Overnight in the four-star Ambasciatori Palace Hotel for two nights.
+Overnight in the Doubletre by Hilton Rome Monti for two nights.
 (D)

-Day 3: Today we explore the Gregorian Etruscan Museum located within the Vatican City Museums.
-The collection is comprised of numerous ceramics, bronzes, gold and silver artifacts dating from the 9th century BC to the 1st century BC can be seen within the collection, This is the time when the Etruscan cities converged into the larger structure of the Roman state.
-Many of the items in this museum were found at necropoli that we will visit during the trip, including Cerveteri and Chiusi.
+Day 3: The Gregorian Etruscan Museum is located within the Vatican City Museums.
+Numerous ceramics, bronzes, gold and silver artifacts dating from the 9th century BC to the 1st century BC can be seen within the collection, This is the time when the Etruscan cities converged into the larger structure of the Roman state.
+Many of the items displayed here were found at necropoli that we will visit during the trip, including Cerveteri and Chiusi.
 After lunch on our own at the Vatican Museum café, we will have free time to visit the other museum collections before returning to the hotel.
 (B/D)